-This topic contains 7 replies, has 1 voice, and was last updated by Bill Berry 2 months, 1 week ago.
+- This topic has 10 replies, 1 voice, and was last updated 5 months, 1 week ago by Troop 282.

 Our troop has a new Scoutmaster with a great deal of scouting experience and a dynamic personality…he’s reenergizing our scouting program and we’re very grateful to have him.
 However, a question has come up over the selection of scouts who fill the scout positions of responsibility other than SPL and PLs.
 (No issue over the election of the SPL or PLS, or the appointment by those scout leaders of their assistants).
 We’re talking about the Quartermaster, Scribe, Chaplain Aide, Historian, etc. The SM is of the strong opinion that all those positions should be elected by the troop at-large, not appointed by the SPL.
 However, the BSA reference materials I’ve reviewed (SM Handbook, SPL Handbook) indicate that the SPL has the responsibility to “select” scouts to serve in those positions.
 I don’t have the scouting experience of our SM, and don’t even know if this is a significant enough issue to challenge, but as the committee chair I would prefer our troop practices comply with what seems to be clear guidance in all the BSA reference materials I’ve seen.
 Additionally, I can see the value of the real value of the SPL having the responsibility to put together his support team.
 The SM Handbook says the SPL should “make his decisions on the basis of candidates’ overall qualifications rather than merely on friendships.”
 That’s a valuable lesson.